Saddle Rock-Malibu AVA: History

 The origin of the name "Malibu" may have derived from a Chumash Indian word "(hu)mal-iwu," which means, "it makes a loud noise all the time over there," referring to the sound of the surf.
 The word was later translated by the Spaniards into "Umalibo."
 The present-day spelling of "Malibu" first appeared in 1805, in documents to establish the Rancho Topanga Malibu Sequit land grant.
 Much of the viticultural area lies within the former land grant and thus its name.

 The Saddle Rock site is considered of national significance and designated a National Historic Landmark due to the extensive and well preserved pictographs left by the Chumash peoples as landmarks of prehistoric and early historic travelers.

 This entire non urban area of rugged landscapes is known as Saddle Rock.
 Its rich, fascinating history began more than three centuries ago when the vast expanse surrounding the Santa Monica Mountains was settled during the era of Spanish colonial land grants.
 The area lies between the historic Rancho Topanga Malibu Sequit land grant to the south and the Rancho El Conejo land grant to the north.
-The area of more than 200000 acre was a perfect site for sheep and cattle herding, and up until the 1930's Saddle Rock Ranch was known as "El Malibu."
+The area of more than 200000 acre was a perfect site for sheep and cattle herding, and up until the 1930s Saddle Rock Ranch was known as "El Malibu."

-The ranch surrounding the Saddle Rock formation, by the 1930s, was known as Saddle Rock Ranch that was often visited by the California governor and future president, Ronald Reagan, in the 1960's.
+The ranch surrounding the Saddle Rock formation, by the 1930s, was known as Saddle Rock Ranch that was often visited by the California governor and future president, Ronald Reagan, in the 1960s.
 With the construction of the Pacific Coast Highway in 1930, the Malibu region developed into the nationally known community it is today.
 Wine grape production within the Saddle Rock-Malibu viticultural area began in 1997, according to the petition, and as of February 2005 the area had 70 acre of cultivation in commercial production all located on the Saddle Rock Ranch.